schatzlab/appliedgenomics2021/assignments/assignment4/README.md

 ### Question 1.
 Mappability Analysis [15 pts]

 - 1a.
 Using k = 100, extract every k-mer from chromosome 22, and align them back to chromosome 22 using bowtie2.
-How many 100-mers map uniquely (i.e. map to just one position) in chromosome 22?
-How many map to multiple positions?
+How many 100-mers have just one mapping with mapq >= 20 (i.e. just one good match)?
+How many map with mapq >= 20 to multiple positions in the chromosome?
 Make a histogram of the number of k-mers that map to a given number of positions in the genome (x-axis = number of positions mapped to, y-axis = number of k-mers that map to this many positions).

 - 1b.
-For each position in chromosome 22, count how many k-mers uniquely mapped to it.
-Make a histogram of the number of positions in chromosome 22 with a given number of k-mers uniquely mapping to them.
+For each position in chromosome 22, count how many k-mers mapped (with mapq >= 20) to it.
+Make a histogram of the number of positions in chromosome 22 with a given number of k-mers mapping to them.
 Use k = 100, and the 100-mers you generated in 1a.
 [Hint: What is the maximum number of k-mers that can uniquely map to a single position?
 How many 100-mers can overlap one base in chromosome 22?]

 - 1c.
 Repeat the previous two questions for k = 25, 50 and 500.
 How does number of positions a k-mer maps to change with different k?
 How does the number of k-mers that uniquely map to a given position change?
 Provide plots for each value of k, as well as a couple of sentences discussing the effect of k on both.